Looks like your cart is empty. Compare Travel Backpacks

 Unzip the Outbreaker’s lie-flat electronics compartment for easy access to your gadgets and chargers.

-The back panel (above, right) folds down and holds your laptop (up to 15” in the 35L and 17” in the 45L) and tablet (up to 13”) in padded, fleece-lined sleeves.
+The back panel (above, right) folds down and holds your laptop (a slim 17" laptop, like a Macbook, fits inside) and tablet (up to 9.7”) in padded, fleece-lined sleeves.
 A velcro tab secures both gadgets so they can't slide out.

 Opposite the laptop sleeve (above, left) are three mesh pockets for chargers, adapters, batteries, power strips, and external hard drives.
 Anything that you use with your computer or tablet goes here.